-Silence is intimidating and hard to find in a world that is busy, loud, and chaotic – and this is precisely why it is necessary.
+Silence is intimidating and hard to find in a busy, loud, and chaotic world—and this is precisely why it is necessary.
 Kavina T., a recent participant in our Silent Retreat and an Art of Living volunteer, recently shared her experiences and thoughts on this life-changing course.

 I’ve been doing this kind of inner work since 2010.
-I do skin care for a living and have a very intimate relationship with all of my clients.
-They ask me, “How come you’re so calm?”
-They want to know.
-And when I told them I was going to do a silent retreat and they went wild.
-They asked, “You‘re really going to be silent for a week?
-You could choose to go anywhere and you’re going to go be silent?”
+I do skincare for a living and have a very intimate relationship with my clients.
+When I told them I was going to do a silent retreat, they went wild.
+They asked, “You’re going to be silent for a week?
+You could choose to go anywhere, and you’re going somewhere to be silent?”

 I told them, “Oh yeah!”

 There’s a lot of resistance to silence.
-People, my brother-in-law included, think that it’s not very much fun, and there’s also a fear that they’ll lose their freedom somehow – people are sometimes afraid that they’re going to have to subscribe to some dogma.
+People think it’s not very much fun, and there’s also a fear that they’ll lose their freedom somehow, sometimes afraid that they’ll have to subscribe to some dogma.
 But I’ve found silence is a practice that brings such freedom in life.

 Silence Over Shoes